NotARoomba/SimpleFlightController/GUIDE.md

 # How to make a flight controller (from scratch)

 This is an advanced project.
-I recommend learning the basics of KiCad by making a small dev board or hackpad first.
-That said, anyone can follow along, as I'll go **_in-depth_** (emphasis on in-depth) on how to build a flight controller.
+I recommend learning the basics of KiCad by making a small dev board or breadboard first.
+That said, anyone can follow along, as I'll go **_in-depth_** on how to build a flight controller.

-First, define what type of flight controller you want.
-Is it for a rocket or a drone?
+First, define what type of flight controller you want: for a rocket or a drone?
 Keep that in mind when starting your own design.
 In this guide, we'll build a flight controller specifically for rockets.

-To start, create a new repository on GitHub and add two folders: `hardware` and `firmware`.
+To start, create a new repository on GitHub and add two folders: `hardware` and `software`.
 These folders will hold most of the project files.
 Then create a new KiCad project inside the `hardware` folder.

 ![Folder Structure](assets/folder-structure.png)
 (Folder structure)